Chrissyx/newsscript/Readme.txt

 newsscriptcomments: For the whole comments area
 You can define those classes in the <head>...</head> section or include them in your own CSS file.
 For more information about CSS, see here: http://en.wikibooks.org/wiki/CSS_Programming

+-I'm getting a message "Fatal error: Call to undefined function imagecreatetruecolor()" while uploading a pic?!?
+Automatic scaling of a category image needs the GD library loaded as PHP extension.
+If you don't have any access to the php.ini file to activate it, you have to adjust the image size manually before uploading.

 -My question isn't answered here!
 Sorry, no more FAQ entries for now.
 Please visit my board at http://www.chrissyx.com/forum/ for more help.